shamilton1/Experimental/workflow.md

  6. Navigate to the original repository you created your fork from.
  7. To the right of the Branch menu, click ![](/images/pull_request.PNG).
  8. On the Compare page, click **Compare across forks**.
- 9. **IMPORTANT**: Confirm that the base fork is the repository you'd like to merge changes into:

-    Use the **base** branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.
+ 9. Use the **base** branch drop-down menu to select the branch of the upstream repository you'd like to merge changes into.

-    Use the **head** fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.
+10. Use the **head** fork drop-down menu to select your fork, then use the compare branch drop-down menu to select the branch you made your changes in.

  11. Deselect **Allow edits from maintainers** if you don't want any other contributers changing your pull request.
- 10. Click **Create pull request**.
+ 12. Click **Create pull request**.

  At this point, your pull request is sent to the owner of the upstream repository.
 They will decide whether to merge (accept) or close (reject) your pull request.
-Alternatively they may decide to open a conversation to discuss your edit request.
+Alternatively they may decide to open a conversation to discuss your pull request.
 You will be notified accordingly.